MAECProject/MAECProject.github.io/about-maec/index.md

 ## Malware

 Malicious software—also called "malware"—is responsible for a variety of malicious activities, ranging from spam email distribution via botnets to the theft of sensitive information via targeted social engineering attacks.
-Effectively an autonomous agent operating on behalf of an attacker, malware can perform any action that can be expressed in code, and consequently, poses a significant threat to cybersecurity..
+Effectively an autonomous agent operating on behalf of an attacker, malware can perform any action that can be expressed in code, and consequently, poses a significant threat to cybersecurity.

 Therefore, the protection of computer systems from malware is a primary cybersecurity concern for organizations and individuals, as even a single instance of uncaught malware can result in damaged systems and compromised data.